no-am-man/Pleasance/README.md

 ## Features

 ### 🏛️ The Federal Community
 This is where the "Federation" comes to life.
 It's the social fabric of the republic where you can find or form your own self-governing community around any pursuit—a spiritual practice, a technology, a philosophy.
-Populate it with AI Acolytes to spark conversation or invite other sovereign souls to join your mission.
-This is a space for radical self-reliance and voluntary **communion**.
+Each community has its own private workshop, roadmap, and treasury.

-### 🎨 AI Workshop
+### 🎨 AI Workshop vs. Community Workshop
-A private sandbox for your imagination.
-This is your personal space for generative AI experimentation, a place to play with digital tools and bring new ideas to life before sharing them with the federation.
+*   **AI Workshop:** A private, personal sandbox for your imagination.
+This is your space for generative AI experimentation before sharing creations.
+*   **Community Workshop:** A collaborative space within each community for members to create together.

+### 🖼️ The Virtual Museum
+A public gallery showcasing the finest "published" creations from every community across the federation.
+It serves as a central hall to appreciate the collective creative output of the republic.

 ### 📖 Nuncy Lingua
 A tool for **co-learning** and increasing your intellectual holdings.
-Use Nuncy Lingua to learn new languages through AI-generated parables and listen to them with a karaoke-style speech player, integrating intellectual study with your practice.
+Use Nuncy Lingua to learn new languages through AI-generated parables and listen to them with a karaoke-style speech player.

 ### 🏭 The Workshop of Manifestation
 Ideas require a vessel.
 The Workshop of Manifestation is where the ethereal becomes tangible.
 Submit creations from your Treasury to the ticketing system to have them manifested by a network of artisans and track your creation from concept to delivery.

 ### 🏦 The Treasury
 Your worth is measured by your creations.
 The Treasury is your personal, sovereign ledger where you declare and manage your holdings, both physical and intellectual.
-It is a declaration of your contributions to the republic and its members.
+Each community also has its own private treasury to archive all of its creations.